EMMC-ASBL/oteapi-core/README.md

 Transformations, mainly intended to transform data between representations, are also supported.
 But transformations can also be used for running simulations in a simple workflow.

 OTEAPI Core include:
-- a small set of standard strategies
+- a set of standard strategies
 - a plugin system for loading the standard strategies as well as third party strategies
 - data models for configuring the strategies
 - a Python library through which the data can be accessed